-An organisation's success is directly related to the quality of the daily leadership.
+An organisation's success is directly linked to the quality of the daily leadership.

-Therefore it is of utmost importance to create clarity about the desired leadership behaviour in organisations which ultimately will support the achievement of strategic objectives.
+Therefore, it is of utmost importance to create clarity about the desired leadership behaviour in organisations which will ultimately support achieving strategic objectives.
 A competence model ("Leadership Impact Model“) is the foundation for this.
-This kind of model defines such leadership competences which are believed to be necessary to ensure the future viability of organisations in a complex and dynamic environment.
+This kind of model defines leadership competences that are considered necessary to ensure the future viability of organisations in a complex and dynamic environment.

-Such a competence model gives managers orientation and at the same time offers a benchmark for the evaluation of their leadership quality.
-Furthermore, it can be taken as a basis for potential development measures when certain behavioural patterns are evaluated according to the competence model.
-The model offers a foundation for a balanced competence development in organisations.
-Thereby it has proven meaningful and pragmatic to differentiate between several maturity levels. (see the style of the "Leadership Maturity Model“ from Cornell University and of the Carnegie Mellon‘s IT "Capability Maturity Model“).
+Such a competence model allows managers orientation and at the same time offers a benchmark for assessing and evaluating their leadership quality.
+Furthermore, it can be used as a basis for Potential Development Measures, uncovering and classifying observed behavioural patterns by means of this competence model.
+Hence, the model offers a foundation and starting point for a balanced competence development in organisations.
+Moreover, it has proven meaningful and pragmatic to differentiate between several maturity levels (based on the "Leadership Maturity Model" of the American Cornell University and Carnegie Mellon's IT "Capability Maturity Model")

 Topics in the Field of Leadership - Alignment